E-Rx (DoseSpot) FAQs

 Not at this time.
 DoseSpot does have a weight based dosing calculator tool that can be enabled on a per clinic basis.
 Please email hello@gethealthie.com to request this feature.

-Please note, height and weight are required fields in the client's profile in order to prescribe for any client 18 years old or younger.
+Note: height and weight are required fields in the client's profile in order to prescribe for any client 19 years old or younger.

 Are Compound pharmacies & medications supported?